Rafee-M/TheStolen/README.md

 ## Features
-- An ability point system with player upgradable character attributes
+- Customizable player names
+- Customizable font size
+- Game saving and loading
-- RNG (Random Number Generation) for various actions like attacking, healing and other player choices
+- RNG (Random Number Generation) for various player choices
+- Each user choice has an
 - Foundation of the story
    - **Background:** In the medieval era, darkness descends upon villages, swallowing them whole without a trace.
 As a young adult residing in one such village, you witness the unexplained vanishings firsthand.
 When your own family succumbs to the mysterious fate, leaving you bereft and alone, you resolve to unravel the enigma.
 With courage as your armor, you venture into the dense, foreboding forest that harbors secrets darker than the night itself, determined to uncover the truth and rescue your loved ones from the clutches of the unknown.

 ## Roadmap:
-- Addition of more classes: monster, story choice levels, etc
+- ~Addition of more classes: monster, story choice levels, etc~
-- Add implementation for other applicable classes in RNG class
+- ~Add implementation for other applicable classes in RNG class~
-- Add choices and subsequent story pathways to chose choices
+- ~Add choices and subsequent story pathways to chose choices~
 - Prepare a combat system
 - Design levels which would be set in: swamps, caves, etc
-- Build a minimalistic GUI with dark mode and font size customisation for better accessibility
+- ~Build a minimalistic GUI with intuitive user interface and font size customisation for better accessibility~

 ## Choice Implementation:
 - A choice tree will be constructed for visualising the connection between choices and outcomes